davidwrede/chef-web-docs-1/includes_packages/includes_packages_install_script_examples.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag packages_install_script_examples

-The following examples show how to use the |omnitruck| install script.
+The following examples show how to use the Omnitruck install script.

-To install |chef client| version 12.0.2:
+To install chef-client version 12.0.2:

 .. code-block:: bash